revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The `assertTrue()` asserts that the supplied condition is true or boolean condition supplied by BooleanSupplier is true.
+The `assertTrue()` asserts that the supplied condition is true or the boolean condition supplied by BooleanSupplier is true.
 Similarly, `assertFalse()` asserts that supplied condition is false.

 </blockquote>